-- Salary and/or benefits that are greater than the percentage of time spent on the performance of funded project activities.
+- Salary and/or benefits for services performed prior to November 1, 2024, for positions whose personnel costs are charged to an active ARPA subaward administered by JPSC. - Salary and/or benefits that are greater than the percentage of time spent on the performance of funded project activities.
 If personnel costs are supported by multiple funding sources, personnel must keep timesheets that demonstrate the appropriate allocation of cost across funding sources. - Time spent operating crisis line that is not supported by a time log that includes the initials of the individual who took the call OR agency policies that require a crisis line staff/volunteer to be immediately available to accept calls at a designated number for a designated period - Any activities that have a primarily recreational purpose - Fundraising activities - Lobbying activities - Bonuses - Job placement services.
 Case management and crisis counseling which discusses employment issues or makes referrals to job placement or counseling services are allowable.